 ICER includes in its reports information on wasteful or lower-value services in the same clinical area that could be reduced or eliminated to create headroom in health care budgets for higher-value innovative services (for more information, see https://icer.org/our-approach/methods-process/value-assessment-framework/).
 These services are ones that would not be directly affected by therapies for T2DM (e.g., reduction in disability), as these services will be captured in the economic model.
 Rather, we are seeking services used in the current management of T2DM beyond the potential offsets that arise from a new intervention.
-During stakeholder engagement and public comment periods, ICER encouraged all stakeholders to suggest services (including treatments and mechanisms of care) c eliminated, or made more efficient.
-N
+During stakeholder engagement and public comment periods, ICER encouraged all stakeholders to suggest services (including treatments and mechanisms of care) currently used for patients with T2DM that could be reduced, eliminated, or made more efficient.
+No suggestions were received.